fernandiego/MongoDBCourse/README.md

 - MongoDB projections
 - Cursors in MongoDB ( Using variables to save queries and manipulating the data)
 - Update operators (updateOne, updateMany)
+- Update operators (min, max, mul) updates values minor than, greater than and multiplies values

 [//]: # (<details close><summary>Annotations</summary></details>)